 Clause 41(1) permits an inspector to enter places or conveyances for the purpose of verifying compliance or preventing non-compliance with the bill.
-The extensive powers of an inspector who has entered a place or conveyance are enumerated in clause 41(2).
-Notwithstanding those enumerated powers, the Minister of National Defence may refuse to disclose any information the disclosure of which could reasonably be expected to be injurious to the defence or security of Canada or of a state allied or associated with Canada (clause 41(3)).
-The owner or person in charge of a place or conveyance that is entered by an inspector carrying out his or her functions, and every person in that place or conveyance, must give the inspector all reasonable assistance and provide the inspector with any information he or she may reasonably require (clause 41(4)).
+The extensive powers of an inspector who has entered a place or conveyance are enumerated in clauses 41(2) and 41(3).
+Notwithstanding those enumerated powers, the Minister of National Defence may refuse to disclose any information the disclosure of which could reasonably be expected to be injurious to the defence or security of Canada or of a state allied or associated with Canada (clause 41(4)).
+The owner or person in charge of a place or conveyance that is entered by an inspector carrying out his or her functions, and every person in that place or conveyance, must give the inspector all reasonable assistance and provide the inspector with any information he or she may reasonably require (clause 41(5)).

-It is an offence for person to knowingly obstruct, or make a false or misleading statement either orally or in writing to, an inspector who is carrying out his or her functions (clause 41(5)).
+It is an offence for person to knowingly obstruct, or make a false or misleading statement either orally or in writing to, an inspector who is carrying out his or her functions (clause 41(6)).